Lake and pond construction

 A new pond might take as long as a year to settle down, though it is usually quicker than this.
 If a pond is built during the winter or spring then there is a good chance of it looking reasonably mature by mid-summer.

-It should be noted that two or three years after construction, and sometimes sooner, plant growth may well have progressed to a stage that requires a small amount of annual pond maintenance.
-Even on a large pond this need not be expensive.
+New ponds are usually planted when they are built and we find that two or three years after construction, and sometimes sooner, plant growth will have progressed to a stage that requires a small amount of annual pond maintenance.
+Even on a large pond this need not be a major task if done on a little and often basis.

 Follow this link for an overview of formal pond construction.